F5Networks/k8s-bigip-ctlr/docs/config_examples/next-gen-routes/README.md

 ### Do we support Kubernetes secrets in SSL Profiles annotations on routes?
 Yes you can define the Kubernetes secret in route's SSL annotations.
 Please refer to [Example](https://github.com/F5Networks/k8s-bigip-ctlr/blob/master/docs/config_examples/next-gen-routes/routes/reencrypt-route-with-k8s-secret-in-ssl-annotation.yaml).
 ### Can we the use legacy default-client-ssl and default-server-ssl CLI parameters?
 No, they are no longer supported as CLI parameters.
-These CLI parameters are moved to global configmap -> baseRouteSpec -> defaultTLS -> clientSSL and serverSSL.
+These CLI parameters are moved to extended configmap -> baseRouteSpec -> defaultTLS -> clientSSL and serverSSL.
 Please refer to [Example](https://github.com/F5Networks/k8s-bigip-ctlr/blob/master/docs/config_examples/next-gen-routes/configmap/extendedRouteConfigwithBaseConfig.yaml).
 ### What is the precedence of client and server SSL profiles?
 CIS considers following precedence order.
-Route annotations have the highest priority( followed by) route certificates(spec certs) have next priority (followed by) global configmap baseRouteSpec default profiles.
+Route annotations have the highest priority( followed by) route certificates(spec certs) have next priority (followed by) extended configmap baseRouteSpec default profiles.
 ### What is not supported with the SSL profiles?
 Under a single route group or single VIP, a combination of routes having route certificates(spec certs) and routes with SSL profiles annotation with bigip reference are not supported.
 ### Can we configure health monitors using route annotations?